+Original (re-)educative forms of living:

+Implemented orthopedagogic

+ground-forms:

-Original (re-)educative forms of living: Implemented orthopedagogic ground-forms: care care refining. play play differentiation, exploration exploration assignment design, assignment conversation deliberation, conversation pedagogic accountability re-instruct re-instruct example example
+care care play refining, play exploration differentiation, exploration assignment design. assignment deliberation, conversation conversation pedagogic accountability re-instruct re-instruct example example

 Because the orthopedagogic ground forms spring from the original forms of living of a child, they consider the structure of being-aneducand and a child's spontaneous lifeworld.
 The actualization of orthopedagogic ground forms, and especially a child's participation in them, is not a foreign activity for him/her, but normal, natural, everyday activities which are familiar aspects of his/her lifeworld.